gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v2.rst

             elif msg == "T":
                 buggy.right(speed=10, tightness=5)

 ----

-Radio for microbit on BitBotXL
+Radio for microbit on MiniBit
 --------------------------------------

-| The code below moves the BitBotXL at maximum speed, since its top speed is relatively slow.
+| The code below moves the MiniBit at maximum speed, since its top speed is relatively slow.
 | The tightness of 5 gives a tight turn.
 | High turning speed settings are used below for best control based on testing.